The Fast and Spurious: Developer Productivity with GenAI: Research Method

-We sandboxed the survey with five individuals with software engineering research experience, iteratively refining it until no further concerns arose.
-We then piloted with two professionals: one from a multinational organization and one from a U.S. national lab; both found the survey clear, easy to follow, and relevant to assessing productivity.
+\textbf{Sandbox and Pilot Survey.} We sandboxed the survey with five people with software engineering research experience, iteratively refining it until no further concerns arose.
+We then piloted with two professionals: one from a multinational organization and one from a U.S. national lab; both found the survey clear, easy to follow, and relevant to assess productivity.